 In addition to the X60 laptop, Libreboot now supports select models of the ThinkPad T60, the X60 Tablet (with digitizer) and certain models of the MacBook2,1 which use the same chip-sets as the X60.

 While we applaud and endorse Leah's work on Libreboot, it is important to note that neither the FSF nor Leah considers Libreboot a fork of Coreboot.
 The Libreboot project clarifies this fact on its website with the following statement: "Libreboot is not a fork of Coreboot, despite misconceptions of this fact.
 Libreboot (downstream supplier) is a parallel effort which works closely with and rebases on the latest Coreboot (upstream supplier) every so often."
 The work done by both Libreboot and Coreboot are important and they need the support of the free software community if we hope to have more laptops bearing the RYF certification mark in the future.

 The Libreboot project has begun attracting some much-needed attention and support.
 "From small patches, bug fixes, feature additions, suggestions for improvement, help with GnuPG (at the time of writing, recent Libreboot releases are now GnuPG-signed) and more.
-To all those that have contributed to Libreboot, I thank you and appreciate it!" stated Leah Woods.
+To all those that have contributed to Libreboot, I thank you and appreciate it!" stated Leah Rowe.